rookflying/vim_vim/README.md

 ## C++ coding

 Omnicppcomplete plugin (code autocomplete plugin) already works on STL source code.
-To make it also work on your own code, you need to run ctags_command which can be found in this repo at the root directory of your project.
+To make it also work on your own code, you need to run ctags_command, which can be found in this repo, at the root directory of your project.